-In the 2017-18 State Budget, the State Government announced that a foreign buyer duty surcharge will apply from 1 January 2019 in Western Australia on purchases of residential property by foreigners.
+Since 1 January 2019, a foreign transfer duty surcharge has applied in Western Australia on purchases of residential property by foreigners.
 The 7% surcharge is in addition to the applicable rate of transfer duty that applies to the dutiable transaction.